Usman1subhani/Plagiarism-Detection-Frontend-DummyData/README.md

 - **Login Screen**: Allows teachers to log in to the application.
 - **Dashboard**: Displays courses and assignments.
 - **Profile**: Displays teacher profile information.
+- **Submitted Assignments List**: Displays all students' names, IDs, and their plagiarism records (if any).
+- **Assignment Details**: View the assignments submitted by students, including plagiarism similarity scores.
+Access a detailed report on copied content in the drawer.

 ## Installation